liam-robbins/AtMalaga/README.md

-Working version of Galaga, developed for use on atMega 1284
+## Galaga on Atmega Project
+Source Code for Galaga on an Atmega 1284 created using atmel studio.

+### Components Used:
+Basic SNES Controller
+A few 1k Ohm Resistors
+LCD screen